 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The diagnosis is made by the appearance of the rash.You may be referred to a doctor who specializes in skin disorders (a dermatologist).

-A variety of treatments are used for seborrheic dermatitis, such as:
+A variety of treatments are used for seborrheic dermatitis in children and adults, such as:

 Treatment can take several weeks or months and may need to be repeated if the condition returns.

 Canadian Dermatology Association